 The Ocean system moves data between three systems over the Internet:

 In order to prevent eavesdropping, the Ocean system uses HTTPS, which is the global standard for secure data transmission used by governments and banks around the world.
 It would take millions of years to “brute force” hack the current standard of SSL encryption.

 CognisantMD uses a signed, registered, publicly-trusted SSL certificate to protect against “man in the middle” attacks.

-No patient or clinical data is stored on the Ocean Wave tablet.
+No personal health information is stored on the Ocean tablet.
 This guards against any privacy breaches in the event of theft or loss of the tablet.

 Ocean stores its data in a highly secure, 100% Canadian-based data centre.
 Our data centres utilize superior data center infrastructure including environmental controls, fire suppression systems, redundant power sources and UPS backup, multi-homed Tier 1 bandwidth, 24/7 security including card entry, video monitoring) as well as technical and monitoring capabilities.